janverschelde/PHCpack/src/doc/source/refman.rst

 The pace at which the mixed cells are computed is faster than MixedVol which is beneficial for pipelined polyhedral homotopies.

+To remove the dependency on C++, translation of the C++ source code into Ada was accomplished in version 2.4.91.
+The translation was initiated by running ``g++ -c -fdump-ada-spec`` on the header files in the C++ source.
+The bodies of those generated Ada packages were then converted into Ada.
+So, the translated code is literal, following the original logic.

 The Newton-Puiseux Method
 -------------------------